Social Studies

 HOME

 From the first days where the Greeks and Romans first brought light to Europe, Medieval villages and kingdoms under feudalism, to the warring blood and glory of Napoleon and the World Wars...
-Social Studies, with its vast expanses in historical events and knowledge, provides us with records of battles and monarchies and military tanks so brilliantly complex.
-However, you might find Social Studies excruciatingly repetitive and difficult to memorize.
-And you might wonder: why do we need to learn this in the first place when all that has already happened all these years ago, before our parents and grandparents were even born?
+Social Studies, with its vast expanses in historical events and knowledge, provides students with records of battles and monarchies and military tanks so brilliantly complex.
+However, one might find Social Studies excruciatingly repetitive and difficult to memorize.
+Then comes the ultimate question: why do we need to learn these events in the first place when all that has already happened years before our parents and grandparents were even born?

-The point of learning history has two reasons so important that it prevents us from becoming mindless, unknowledgeable hive minds in society.
+The point of learning history has two reasons so important that provides us with knowledge to be aware of the patterns, politics, and nuances of our current, and past society.

-The first reason — to know where we came from, what had happened to this world before us, and all the culture and current diplomatic relations that arose from that.
-What had happened in the Middle Ages and the Napoleonic Era still has an impact till this day.
+The first reason — knowing what had happened to this world before us provides the origins all the culture and current diplomatic relations arise from.
+What had happened in the Middle Ages and the Napoleonic Era still has an impact till this day, including subtle culture shifts, long-standing feuds between countries, and the rise of new political systems from old ones.

 And the second reason — is to learn from history and avoid repeating previous mistakes, knowing what is real, what is right, and what is wrong.